 |---|---|---|---|---|---|

-Pro Tip: If your cargo volume is between 15-20 CBM, upgrading from a 20ft to a 40ft container is often more cost-effective per cubic meter, as you get double the space for less than double the price.
+Pro Tip from Dantful Experts: If your cargo volume is between 15-20 CBM, our analysis suggests that upgrading from a 20ft to a 40ft container is often more cost-effective per cubic meter.
+You get double the space for typically less than double the price, reducing your per-unit logistics cost.

 READ MORE: